To prepare your iShield device for network integration, you must first configure its network interfaces.

 Configuring the LAN Interface

-For a LAN interface, the Mode should be set to Static IP address, as this interface defines your internal network range.
+For a LAN interface, the Mode should be set to Static IP address, as this interface defines the internal network (subnet) range.

-Enter the IP address you want to assign to the LAN interface.
+Enter the desired IP address for the LAN interface.

 Click Save Changes to apply and commit the configuration.

-To remove an IP address, select the Delete icon, then click the Save Changes button.
+To remove an IP address, select the Delete icon next to the entry, then click the Save Changes button.

 Creating VLANs